jmoore44tec/jmoore44tec/README.md

 - 👀 I’m interested in music, coding, video games and anime!
 - 🌱 I’m currently attending SNHU for a BS in Computer Science with a focus on Software Development.
 - 🧑🏾‍💼 Professional Work: web-design, HTML (Website for a music artist with continuous updates) ( https://clevertribe.neocities.org/CT%20site )
 - 💞️ I’m looking to collaborate on various projects.
-I currently have a decent handle on C++, Java, HTML, and some Python as well!
+I currently have a decent handle on C++, Java, HTML, SQL, and some Python as well!
 - 📫 Reach Me: jmoore13tec@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have many years of experience in music production and audio engineering as well!